Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

-Let $(M,d)$ be a subRiemannian manifold with horizontal distribution $H\subset TM$.
-Since the results of this section are local, we can assume that $H$ is generated by $r$ smooth vector fields $X_1,\dots,X_r\in\Gamma(TM)$ that are linearly independent at every point.
+Let $(M,d)$ be an equiregular subRiemannian manifold with horizontal distribution $H\subset TM$.
+Since the results of this section are local, we can assume that $H$ is generated by $r$ smooth vector fields $X_1,\dots,X_r\in\Gamma(TM)$ that are unit and orthogonal to each other at every point.